skuzniar/nvim-cppgen/README.md

 ## Configuration:

 ### nvim-cmp:
-To link cmp with this source, go into your cmp configuration file and include `{ name = "cppgen" }` under sources
+To link cmp with this source, go into your cmp configuration file and include `{ name = "cppgen" }` under sources.

 ```lua
 cmp.setup {